DavidDTessier/isc2-certifications/Certified Information Systems Security Professional/Domain 2 - Asset Security.md

 * identifies how data owners can determine the proper classification and how personnel should protect data based on its classification
 * US Government provides clear definitions for some of their most common classifications labels:
   * **Top Secret**:
+    * highest form
-    >* "applied to information, the unauthorized disclosure of which reasonably could be expected to cause exceptionally grave damage to the national security that the original classification authority is able to identify or describe"
+    * applied to information, the unauthorized disclosure of which reasonably could be expected to cause exceptionally grave damage to the national security that the original classification authority is able to identify or describe
   * **Secret**:
-    >* "applied to information, the authorized disclosure of which reasonably could be expected to cause serious damaged to the national security that the original classification authority is able to identify or describe."
+    * applied to information, the authorized disclosure of which reasonably could be expected to cause serious damaged to the national security that the original classification authority is able to identify or describe.
   * **Confidential**:
-    >* "applied to information, the unauthorized disclosure of which reasonably could be expected to cause damage to the national security that the original classification authority is able to identify or describe."
+    * applied to information, the unauthorized disclosure of which reasonably could be expected to cause damage to the national security that the original classification authority is able to identify or describe.
   * **Unclassified**:
     * Refers to any data that doesn't meet one of the descriptions for top secret, secret, or confidential data.
-Within the US, unclassified data is available to anyone, though it often requires individuals to request the info using procedures identified in the Freedom of Information Act (FOIA).
+Within the US, unclassified data is available to anyone, though it often requires individuals to request the info using procedures identified in the **_Freedom of Information Act (FOIA)_**.
     * subclassifications:
       * **_Official Use Only (FOUO)_**
       * **_Sensitive But Unclassified (SBU)_**